ehsansalehi/Python-Modern-Calculator/README.md

 ## Contributing

 Feel free to fork this repository, make improvements, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project can be considered under the MIT License (or specify your preferred license).

----

-*This README provides a template.
-Feel free to customize it further with more details, screenshots, or specific instructions relevant to your project version.*